runtimeverification/wasm-semantics/numeric.md

 In this file we implement the numeric rules specified in section `4.3 Numerics` of the offical WebAssembly specification.

+In the notations of some operators, `sx` is the signedness of the operator and could be either `s` (signed) or `u` (unsigned), which indicates whether the operands should be interpreted as signed integer or unsigned integer.

 ```k
 require "data.k"